Augusto11CB/Java-Studies/Java-Generics/Java - Generics.md

 Fundamentally,  `List<List<?>>`  and  `List<? extends List<?>>`  have distinct type arguments.

-It's actually the case that one is a subtype of the other, but first let's learn more about what they mean individually.
+It's actually the case that one is a subtype of the other.

 ### Understanding semantic differences